kozistr/kozistr.github.io/_posts/about.md

     - **Click Ratio** : improved **4.30%p+**
     - **Play Ratio** : improved **2.32%p+**
 - Developed Image Super-Resolution model to upscale movie & tv poster, still-cut images.
-  - Optimize the codes for `low latency` & `memory efficiency` on the _CPU_.
+  - Optimize the code to achieve `low latency` & `memory efficiency` on _CPU_.
-  - An internal evaluation (qualitative evaluation by the designers), catches details better & handles higher resolution & takes a little time.
+  - An internal evaluation (qualitative evaluation by the designers), the model catches details better & handles higher resolution.

 % `*Viewing Days` : how many days are users active on an app each month.